arvind1705/voting_dapp/README.md

 5. Create a wallet by running personal.newAccount('passphrase')
 6. Using the wallet address from the previous command, obtain money on the ethereum testnet by going to the faucet: https://faucet.rinkeby.io/

-## Local Development Setup

-1. `npm install`
-2. `npm run server-dev`
-3. `npm run react-dev`
-4. Ensure you have mySQL installed globally and running
-5. Ensure geth server is running (see above)
-6. If you want to use nodemailer service, enter gmail info in the .env file
-7. setup .env variables with your wallet address and password
-  - BC_ACCOUNT=(wallet address here)
-  - BC_PASSWORD=(password here)
-  - EMAIL_PASSWORD=(email password here)
-  - EMAIL_ACCOUNT=(email address)
-8. Navigate to localhost:3000